R1 RCM Inc. Share Price Target '$15.48', now 8.2% Upside Potential

-R1 RCM Inc. with ticker code (RCM) now have 4 confirmed analysts covering the stock with the consensus suggesting a rating of ‘hold’.
-The range between the high target price and low target price is between $19.00 and $14.30 with the average share target price sitting at $15.48. (at the time of writing).
-Now with the previous closing price of $14.31 and the analysts are correct then we can expect a percentage increase in value of 8.2%.
-There is a 50 day moving average of $14.22 while the 200 day moving average is $13.24.
-The market capitalization for the company is 6.04B.
-The stock price is currently at: $14.31 USD
+R1 RCM Inc. with ticker code (RCM) have now 4 market analysts covering the stock.
+The analyst consensus now points to a rating of ‘hold’.
+The target price High/Low ranges between $19.00 and $14.30 with the average share target price sitting at $15.48. (at the time of writing).
+Given that the stocks previous close was at $14.31 and the analysts are correct then we can expect a percentage increase in value of 8.2%.
+The day 50 moving average is $14.22 and the 200 day MA is $13.24.
+The total market capitalization for the company now stands at 6.04B.
+The price for the stock stands currently at: $14.31 USD

 The potential market cap would be $6,536,546,981 based on the market consensus.